shawm11/hawk-auth-php/README.md

 Usage Examples
 --------------

-The examples in this section are not functional, but should be enough to show you how to use this package.
+The examples in this section do not work without modification.
+However, these examples should be enough to demonstrate how to use this package.

-### Server
+### Server Example

 Because PHP is a language most commonly used for server logic, the "Server" usage is more common than the "Client" usage.